DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - **VMEM** is a particular DX7 SysEx _packed_ file format (defined by Yamaha) to store a whole 32-voice bank.
 - **VCED** is a particular DX7 SysEx file format (defined by Yamaha) to store a single voice.

-Proprietary binary file formats (provided by both _6OP-DX_ and _6OP-DX Kompakt_ modules) are useful to store and recall DX7 synthesizer parameters, plus **extended features** (not supported by DX7 SysEx format):
+Proprietary binary file formats, provided by both _6OP-DX_ and _6OP-DX Kompakt_ modules, are useful to store and recall DX7 synthesizer parameters, plus **extended features** who are not supported by DX7 SysEx formats:

-- **.6opsynth** can be used to store **all synthesizer settings**, including OP ON/OFF states, and all modulation matrices.
+- **.6opvoice** can be used to store a single-voice, including OP ON/OFF states, and its modulation matrix.
 - **.6opcart** can be used to store a 32-voice cartridge (soundbank), including OP ON/OFF states, and all modulation matrices.
-- **.6opvoice** can be used to store a single-voice, including OP ON/OFF states, and its modulation matrix.
+- **.6opsynth** can be used to store **all synthesizer settings**, including OP ON/OFF states, and all modulation matrices.

 ---